 Catheter ablation is still being studied to see how well it works and how safe it is in the long term.

-You will have to decide whether the possible benefits of ablation outweigh these risks.
-Your doctor can help you decide.
+Your doctor can help you decide whether the possible benefits of ablation outweigh these risks:

 What To Think About